 - Organ damage

-If you and your attorney are successful in proving negligence, the court will require the negligent party to pay restitution for all your current and future losses.
-This can involve providing payments to reimburse you for medical expenses, lost income due to missed time at work, pain and suffering, and mental anguish connected to the accident.
-A hard-working lawyer in Omaha can work with you to properly valuate your pedestrian accident case and demand appropriate compensation from insurance companies.
+If you and your attorney are successful in proving negligence, the court will require the negligent party to pay restitution for all your accident-related current and future losses.
+These losses can include reimbursement for medical expenses, lost income due to missed time at work, pain and suffering, and mental anguish connected to the accident.

 Medical Expenses

-The overwhelming medical expenses are the most difficult part of dealing with a pedestrian accident for many people.
-Even when your wounds heal, the outstanding hospital bills can remain.
+Overwhelming medical expenses can be the most difficult part of dealing with a pedestrian accident for many people.
+Even when your injuries heal, an extensive pile of hospital bills can remain.

-Most pedestrians involved in collisions with motor vehicles suffer severe injuries that prevent them from returning to work right away.
+Most pedestrians involved in collisions with motor vehicles suffer severe injuries that prevent them from returning to work right away, or even permanently.
 You could miss weeks or even months of work as you recover.
 During that time, you might find yourself without adequate income to support yourself and your family.
-A personal injury attorney will help you to recover past and future lost wages and diminished earning capacity.
+A thorough personal injury attorney will help you recover past and future lost wages, benefits, and diminished earning capacity.

 Pain and Suffering

-The injuries resulting from a pedestrian accident are often extremely painful.
-This physical suffering could last a lifetime, especially if your injuries result in nerve damage.
-You and your attorney can seek compensation for this physical pain.
-While these emotional losses are subjective, many courts will award pain and suffering compensation based on the extent of your medical bills.
+The injuries resulting from a pedestrian accident are often extremely painful, often both physically and emotionally.
+This physical suffering could last a lifetime, especially if your injuries result in nerve damage, loss of a limb, traumatic brain injury, or other serious conditions.
+You and your attorney can seek compensation for both physical pain and emotional distress related to your accident.
+While emotional suffering is subjective, many courts will award pain and suffering compensation based on the extent of your medical bills and testimony describing the effects you have suffered as a result of your accident.

 Mental Anguish

 Many people who survive a pedestrian accident relive the trauma of the event for the rest of their lives.
-This trauma could remain long after your physical injuries have healed.
+Trauma such as depression, anxiety, or PTSD might remain long after your physical injuries have healed.
 Monetary benefits may be available based on this mental anguish.
-As is the case with pain and suffering, this form of compensation is subjective.
+As is the case with pain and suffering, this form of compensation is subjective and best proven by a personal injury lawyer with extensive experience in pedestrian crashes.

-Although four years is a longer window of time than most other jurisdictions around the country, you should not hesitate to seek legal counsel after an accident, as doing so could harm your case.
+Although four years is a longer window of time than many other jurisdictions around the country, you should not hesitate to seek legal counsel right after an accident, because any delay could harm your case.
+Reach out to a trustworthy pedestrian injury lawyer now and let them shoulder the legal burdens for you while you focus on your medical recovery.

 What Happens if You Miss the Filing Deadline?

 The consequences of violating the statute of limitations are steep.
-If you file your case after the legal deadline, the at-fault party will typically seek an immediate dismissal with prejudice.
+If you file your case after the legal deadline, the other side will typically seek an immediate dismissal with prejudice.
+This means your case is thrown out of court and you do not have the right to refile a claim in the future.
 In most circumstances, the court will have little choice but to grant that motion.

 A dismissal with prejudice does more than simply bring a lawsuit to an end.
-It also permanently bars the filing party from ever bringing their case again in the future.
-Such a dismissal removes any possibility of recovering a monetary award at trial or even an insurance claim.
-Given the importance of the statute of limitations, you should seek the guidance of an attorney early on in the process.
+It also permanently prohibits the filing party from ever bringing their case again in the future.
+Such a dismissal removes any possibility of recovering a monetary award at trial or even through an insurance claim.
+Given the importance of the statute of limitations, you should seek the guidance of an attorney as soon as possible after your accident.

-There are some exceptions to the statute of limitations to be aware of.
-According to Nebraska Revised Statute § 30-810, if a pedestrian accident results in a fatal injury, the filing deadline for a wrongful death lawsuit is only two years from the death of the person.
-Likewise, the deadline could be extended in some cases.
-For example, minors that are injured in pedestrian accidents typically have additional time to file their cases.
+There are some exceptions to the statute of limitations, but you should consult with a knowledgeable injury lawyer to fully understand if an exception applies to your case.
+For example, according to Nebraska Revised Statute § 30-810, if a pedestrian accident results in a fatal injury, the filing deadline for a Omaha wrongful death lawsuit is only two years from the death of the injured person.
+Likewise, the filing deadline could be extended in some cases.
+For instance, minors who are injured in pedestrian accidents typically have additional time to file their cases.

-An Omaha Pedestrian Accident Attorney Can Protect Your Rights
+Trust an Omaha Pedestrian Accident Attorney at Berry Law to Protect Your Rights

 It may be easy to assume that the court will automatically blame a driver for any collision with a pedestrian.
-This belief leads many injured parties to try to take on the insurance company without an attorney.
+This mistaken belief leads some injured pedestrians to try to deal with insurance companies on their own.
+However, if you go to battle without an attorney, you will face a team of savvy defense lawyers whose only goal is to minimize your claim and protect the company’s profit margin.

-The fact of the matter is that a filing party in a pedestrian accident case must prove that the at-fault driver was negligent.
-This is a complex legal analysis that examines the actions of not just the driver, but also of the injured individual.
+Regardless of whether you work with an attorney or try to bring a claim on your own, all injured parties in pedestrian accident cases must prove that the driver was negligent in order to recover compensation.
+This is a complex legal burden of proof that requires evidence showing the actions of not just the driver, but also of the injured individual.

-An Omaha pedestrian accident lawyer from Berry Law can help by working to prove defendant negligence and protect your right to collect compensation.
-Our attorneys understand the immense impact that these incidents can have on someone’s life, but they also know that you are injured—not broken.
-Call on Berry Law to get started on your case and take charge of your situation.
+An Omaha pedestrian accident lawyer from Berry Law can help by helping to prove the defendant’s negligence and protect your right to collect the funds you deserve.
+Our attorneys understand the immense impact that these incidents can have on someone’s life, but w also know that you are injured—not broken.
+Contact Berry Law for a free consultation to get started on your case and take charge of your situation.